 Due to the unique interdisciplinary content of the program, students entering with a master’s degree earned at Columbia or elsewhere are still required to complete all MA and MPhil course requirements and examinations.

-Advanced Standing for previously held degrees, while rare, may be accorded at the discretion of the Director of Graduate Studies (DGS) after successful completion of the first year.
+Credit transfers for previously held degrees, while rare, may be accorded at the discretion of the Director of Graduate Studies (DGS).

 Students must establish an advisor, who generally serves as the first reader of the MA thesis, before the end of the fourth semester, ideally earlier.
 The DGS and Program Faculty will assist in helping select an advisor and an advisory committee.
 The committee ideally comprises of 2-3 members, one of whom is the academic advisor and must be a member of the SIPA faculty.
 The remaining research advisors can be from other Columbia schools and departments and/or from a different university.
 An advisor from a different university cannot be the academic advisor.
 The advisory committee should include faculty whose expertise covers the social and natural sciences.
 These advisors will generally make up both your Orals and Dissertation Committees.

 For the first one or (at most) two academic years the DGS will have the role of academic advisor.
 The role of the advisor is to guide and monitor research progress including reporting to GSAS on the progress of the student, sitting in on Orals and Defense committees, selecting an appropriate advisor/s, and other associated duties.
 All first and second years are required to attend two advising sessions per semester, once at the start of the semester and again toward the end of the semester prior to registration, with the DGS, Program Coordinator, and Econ Advisor.
 Upper year students will be required to meet once per semester.
 These meetings will be arranged by the Program Coordinator.
 Once an advisor has been chosen, students are expected to meet with him/her on a regular basis.